BillXr/airplane_ticket_reservation/README.md

 ### Requirements

-You should have a jdk installed on your machine
+You should have a jdk installed on your machine.

+You can download java from <a href="https://www.oracle.com/java/technologies/downloads/"> here</a>.

 Install `java jdk`
 ```